Lac Notre-Dame and Usher Lake Association

 Prevention: septic system maintenance, and naturalized/protected shoreline to prevent geese.

-Prevention: naturalized shorelines, reduced boat wakes, restricted use of fertizers and phosphate-containing detergents
+Prevention: naturalized shorelines, reduced boat wakes, restricted use of fertizers.

-Nitrogen and nitrates - target levels below 0.5.
+Nitrogen and nitrates - target levels below 0.35.
 Nitrogen occurs naturally and from fertilizers leaching into the water.
-High levels make the water unsafe for drinking and upset the natural ecosystem.
 We report on Total Kjeldahl Nitrogen (TKN) - the sum of nitrogen in bound in organic substances, nitrogen in ammonia (NH3-N) and in ammonium (NH4+-N).
+Lac Notre Dame locations are usually below 0.35 TKN.

 Prevention: naturalized shoreline (no lawn) and zero use of fertilizers.